EnronChain/Enron/docs/guides/kms/kms_ledger.md

 ### Retrieve validator key

-The last step is to retrieve the validator key that you will use in `enrond`.
+The last step is to retrieve the validator key that you will use in `echelond`.

 Start the KMS: